Toolbox-List/Toolbox/README.md

 `CMD + F` on mac.

-This extended megathread features websites, applications (Coming Soon), and IPTV providers.
+This extended megathread features more websites than this list.

 # Contents